 The spectrum may become inverted such that the frequency FRF+dF is translated to FIF-dF, where dF is a frequency offset from FRF.

 The sampled representation of the band is delayed with respect to the signal incident at the phase center of the source (i.e. antenna element).
-This delay may vary with time, and is hence defined at the System time of applicability, TOA.
+This delay may vary with time, and is hence defined at the system time of applicability, toa.

-An approximate double-sided half power bandwidth can be specified for the Stream representation of the Band.
+An approximate double-sided half power bandwidth can be specified for the stream representation of the band.

-The above are specified in terms of Band Attributes.
+The above are specified in terms of band attributes.

-Table 6 – Definition of Band Attributes
+Table 6 – Definition of band attributes